 This is a rich book—comprehensive, clearly written, and offering illuminating reflections on how the masks, veils and images we wear can both obscure and reveal God, ourselves, and one another.
 No words are wasted.
 The author is intimately familiar with the 3D landscape of spiritual and psychological struggle that occurs between the monological pursuits of soul-deadening lust in contrast to the self-offering dialogue of love between persons infused by the joy of divine Eros.
 Many books already exist in the psychological literature on pornography addiction.
 What makes this book unique and what I most appreciate is how the author deftly explores the Orthodox Christian approach to the icon by juxtaposing it with its anti-icon, pornography, in order to reveal way to communion between persons.
 I plan to recommend it heartily.
 Don’t miss it!

-— Fr.
-Stephen Muse, PhD, LMFT, pastoral psychotherapist
+—Fr Stephen Muse, PhD, LMFT,

-Author of Treasure in Earthen Vessels: Prayer and the Embodied Life; Being Bread, and When Hearts Become Flame
+Pastoral psychotherapist; Author of Treasure in Earthen Vessels: Prayer and the Embodied Life; Being Bread, and When Hearts Become Flame

 In this book, Andrew reaches out his hand to a world which, when it has not forgotten God entirely, has often forgotten how to worship Him in the ways that will lead it to freedom and integrity.
 I pray that for those drawn to read it, his From Object to Icon becomes a key step in their growing closer to Christ.

-— Dr. Timothy G. Patitsas, Assistant Professor of Ethics, Holy Cross Greek Orthodox School of Theology,
+Assistant Professor of Ethics, Holy Cross Greek Orthodox School of Theology; Author, The Ethics of Beauty

 Object to Icon is a treasury of spiritual medicine, not only for those in the grips of addiction or attraction to pornography, but for every person who lives in a culture distorted by its power.

-Author of Pilgrim Interrupted, Cherry Bomb, and “Icons Will Save the World,” (First Things, 2007)
+Author of Pilgrim Interrupted, Cherry Bomb, and “Icons Will Save the World” (First Things, 2007)

-You must log in to post a comment.
+You must be logged in to post a comment.